smart-data-models/dataModel.WasteManagement/WasteContainer/doc/spec.md

   "refDevice": ["device-Fleming:12a:1"]
 }
 ```
-#### WasteContainer NGSI V2 normalized Example
+#### WasteContainer NGSI-v2 normalized Example
-Here is an example of a WasteContainer in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a WasteContainer in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
   "id": "wastecontainer:Fleming:12a",